spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Development/GitHubActions.md

     1. With the port we can check if the app is running
 6. Run `pnpm i`
 7. Build ui5-cc-spreadsheetimporter
-8. Update also Chromedriver to latest version
-9. Start CAP Server (for all scenarios the same)
+8. Start CAP Server (for all scenarios the same)
-10. Start the Scenario App
+9. Start the Scenario App
     1. For example, the matrix variables in `start:silent&` is used like :

     `pnpm --filter ${{ matrix.scenario }}${{ matrix.ui5version }} start:silent&`
     that can be:
     `pnpm --filter ordersv4fe108 start`
-11. Start wdi5 Tests
+10. Start wdi5 Tests

     a.
 First check if server and app is running